po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/02-Stu_Curl_Debug/README.md

 ## Expected Behavior

-When the command `curl http://api.github.com` is run from the command line, the output includes the following JSON:
+When the command `curl http://api.github.com` is run from the command line, the output includes the following data:

 ```json
 {